Get Offer

 #### Use `seatAvailability.do`

-Use it when seat availability or paid seat selection matters before booking.
+Use it to surface seat availability and paid seat selection before booking.

 ### Implementation guidance